-Come along on a 5-day journey and visit the Golden Circle, the South Coast, the Blue Lagoon and an authentic Ice Cave with this all-encompassing winter package.
-Your five days will be brimming with Icelandic culture, history, and the unforgettable, snowy landscapes that make Iceland a 'hot' destination in winter.
+Start an adventure with a 5-day journey in Iceland.
+Visit the Golden Circle, South Coast, Blue Lagoon and an authentic Ice Cave with this all-encompassing winter package.
+Your five days will be full of Icelandic culture, history and the unforgettable, snowy landscapes that make Iceland the perfect winter destination.

-Those wanting to travel with ease and comfort to Iceland's best sights, should not miss this winter package as this trip includes all accommodation, transportation, and visits to incredible natural attractions with a knowledgeable guide.
+Those wanting to travel with ease and comfort to Iceland's best sights should not miss this winter package.
+This trip includes all your accommodation, transportation, and visits to incredible natural attractions with a knowledgeable guide.
 You only need to show up and get ready to have the time of your life in Iceland.

-With this winter package, you'll not only get to relax in the Blue Lagoon Spa and visit the famous Golden Circle, but you'll also journey down to the South Coast, as far as Jökulsárlón glacier lagoon and Vatnajökull National Park where you'll visit a rare, natural blue ice cave.
+With this winter package, you'll not only get to relax in the Blue Lagoon Spa and visit the famous Golden Circle, but you'll also journey down to the South Coast, as far as Jökulsárlón Glacier Lagoon and Vatnajökull National Park where you'll visit an incredibly rare and natural blue ice cave.

-You'll also get to hunt for the beautiful Aurora Borealis with a complimentary Northern Lights tour where you'll be either driven to the Icelandic countryside or sail out to the ocean in search for these dancing lights.
+You'll also get to hunt for the beautiful Aurora Borealis with a complimentary Northern Lights tour where you'll be either driven to the Icelandic countryside or sail out to the ocean in search of the dancing lights.

-And if you'd like to add more adventures to this action-packed winter journey, you can opt for tours where you'll snowmobile on a glacier, snorkel between continents or ride around the wild nature on an Icelandic horse.
+And if you'd like to add more adventures to this action-packed winter journey, you can opt for tours where you'll snowmobile on a glacier, snorkel between continents or ride around Iceland's wild rugged terrains on an Icelandic horse.

 As soon as you arrive in Iceland, your otherworldly journey begins.
 From Keflavík International Airport, you'll be transported through the moon-like lava landscape of the Reykjanes peninsula to your accommodation in downtown Reykjavík.